percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 call signaling messages between itself, the endpoint, and other entities.

-In any deployment scenario where the call processing function is considered trusted, the call processing function **MUST** ensure the integrity of received messages before forwarding to other entities.

 ## Trusted Entities

 From the PERC model system perspective, entities considered trusted